FabseGP/Fabse-s_Happy_Linux_Install/Artix_install/README.md

 the sizes of these partitions is respectively 325M, 8GB and the rest of the drive
 - LUKS-encryption and subvolumes for the BTRFS-partition
 - An user with following credentials: "runit" as username and "Alpine12345" as password; the root user has the password "root1234"
-- "localhost" as hostname, "Europe/Copenhagen" as timezone, "da_DK.UTF-8" as language and "dk-winkeys" as keyboard layout
+- "alpine_host" as hostname, "Europe/Copenhagen" as timezone, "da_DK.UTF-8" as language and "dk-winkeys" as keyboard layout